HouzuoGuo/laitos/doc/Daemon: mail server.md

     sudo ./laitos -config <CONFIG FILE> -frontend ...,smtpd,...

-## Usage
+## Deployment
 Before sending mails to the brand new mail server, be aware that:

 1. In order for an Internet user to successfully send mails to your `MyDomains`, the domain names must be covered by a DNS hosting service.
-If the concept sounds unfamiliar, check out this article from Amazon Web service:
+If the concept sounds unfamiliar, check out this article from Amazon Web Service:
    [What is DNS](https://aws.amazon.com/route53/what-is-dns/).
 2. DNS hosting providers usually charge ~ 1 USD per domain per month.
 If you are looking for a provider, check out:
    - [Amazon Web Service "Route53"](https://aws.amazon.com/route53/)